Montrose Township, Michigan: History

 The first white settlers in the township were the family members of Seymour Washington Ensign, a miller by trade, from Stafford, Genesee County, New York.
 Ensign came to Genesee County, Michigan in the spring of 1832, accompanied by his wife Tamma Fanny (Husted) Ensign and two sons, Seymour W. Jr., and George G. The family briefly halted in Grand Blanc, MI, where Ensign assisted local Alden Tupper in brick making.
 The family moved to Saginaw County in the fall of that same year, where they remained pioneers for a period of 10 years.

 In the spring of 1842, Ensign visited what would become known as Montrose Township and purchased the southwest quarter of the southeast quarter of section 22 from Thomas L. L. Brent of nearby Flushing.
 During that year he and his family resided upon the Brent farm, in Flushing, while erecting a small frame house on their 40-acre purchase.
 In the spring of 1843 they became the first white residents in the township.
 Today, the approximate location of the Ensign homestead is the northeast corner of McKinley and Wilson roads.

 The Ensign family was followed later that same year by settlers George Wilcox, from Canada and Richard Travis, from Oxford, Oakland County, MI.
 Both men settled relatively near by, with Mr. Wilcox on the east half of the southwest quarter of section 23 and Mr. Travis on the east half of the southeast quarter of section 23.

 The assessment roll of shows that the only tax-paying residents in this township in 1844 were Ensign, Wilcox and Travis.

 On Monday November 27, 2017, the northern loop set of municipalities, including Genesee, began receiving water from the Karegnondi Water Authority pipeline and treated by Genesee County Drain Commission Water and Waste Division.

+2026 Crash

+On Friday, June 12, 2026, a white Sedan collided with a Semi Truck on M-57.
+The crash occurred around 8:30 am, on Vienna Road near Seymour.